 When Gordon & Gordon Law takes your case, you’ll never pay us a cent up-front.
 We’ll cover all the costs no matter what.
 Only after we acquire your monetary settlement will we be paid a reasonable, pre-agreed fee.
 In other words, no money comes out of your pocket, and we don’t get paid until you get paid.

-With all that’s at stake, you can’t afford not to have the best Louisiana workers’ compensation attorneys to handle the confusing and complex claims or appeal process and meet the statute of limitation deadlines.
+With all that’s at stake, you can’t afford not to have the best Louisiana work accident lawyers handle the confusing and complex claims or appeal process and meet the statute of limitation deadlines.

 Strict Statutes of Limitations Restrict Time for Filing A Claim—Call Us Today So You Don’t Lose Your Rights